 Rust scores OT winner, leads Penguins past Blue Jackets 1-0

-Bryan Rust scored a power-play goal at 3:02 of overtime and the Penguins beat the Blue Jackets 1-0 on Thursday night.
+PITTSBURGH (AP) — Bryan Rust scored a power-play goal at 3:02 of overtime and the Pittsburgh Penguins beat the Columbus Blue Jackets 1-0 on Thursday night.

-“We came to the rink and found out that (Malkin) was sick,” Rust said.
-“We were just like, “well, there’s another one, let’s go out and try to win this hockey game.”

-Rust took matters into his own hands.
-He controlled a bouncing puck at the top of the crease and fired it past Joonas Korpisalo for the winner and his 10th goal of the year.
+Rust controlled a bouncing puck at the top of the crease and fired it past Joonas Korpisalo for the winner and his 10th goal of the year.

-“He’s a real solid two-way player, but offensively, he has more confidence than he’s ever had,” Penguins coach Mike Sullivan said of Rust.

 Tristan Jarry stopped 17 shots for his third shutout in his last four appearances.
 Jarry, who has five career shutouts, and three this season, established a franchise-record 177-minute, 15-second shutout streak before the run ended during Tuesday’s home loss to Montreal.

-Jarry, the league leader in goals-against average and save percentage, is the second goaltender in team history to register three shutouts in four appearances, joining Marc-Andre Fleury.

 Korpisalo, who beat Pittsburgh on Nov.
-29, made 31 saves for the Blue Jackets.
+29, made 31 saves.
 Columbus has lost four of five and six of nine.

-“We played, I think, pretty good in the last two periods,” Korpisalo said.
-“At least we got the point, which is good.”

 Six of the last 14 games between Pittsburgh and Columbus have been decided after regulation.